-ADHD or attention deficit hyperactivity disorder is a learning and behavioral disorder characterized by the persistent pattern of hyperactivity, inattention, or impulsivity.
+ADHD or attention deficit hyperactivity disorder is a learning and behavioral disorder characterized by a persistent pattern of hyperactivity, inattention, or impulsivity.
 Search for ADHD testing near me to find a doctor that can analyze your symptoms and evaluate your diagnosis.
-These symptoms tend to interfere with the routine activities of the patient and affect their development.
+The symptoms of ADHD tend to interfere with the routine activities of the patient and affect their development or daily functioning.

-ADHD is typically diagnosed in children.
-It can become evident when they experience difficulties at school due to their hyperactive behaviors and lack of ability to not focus attention.
-ADHD also tends to persist during adulthood.
+ADHD is typically diagnosed in children, but is increasingly diagnosed in adults as well.
+It can become evident when someone experiences difficulties at school or work due to their hyperactive behaviors or lack of ability to focus.
+ADHD diagnosed in children also tends to persist during adulthood.

-However, with proper diagnosis and treatment, most patients are able to live an independent life.
+With proper diagnosis and treatment, most patients are able to live very functionally with ADHD.
 Here is a brief discussion about the DSM-V criteria recommended for the diagnosis of ADHD.

 ADHD Testing Near Me: DSM-V Criteria for the Diagnosis

-The doctors at the ADHD testing facility near you would ask questions to ascertain the presence of symptoms that could be linked to inattention, hyperactivity, or impulsiveness.
-Common signs and symptoms of ADHD that confer to DSM-V criteria (Diagnostic and Statistical Manual of Mental Disorders) can be seen through different parts of the ADHD test so doctors can make an accurate evaluation of the patients.
+Doctors at a ADHD testing facility near you will ask questions to ascertain the presence of symptoms that could be linked to inattention, hyperactivity, or impulsiveness.
+Common signs and symptoms of ADHD that confer to DSM-V criteria (Diagnostic and Statistical Manual of Mental Disorders) can be seen through different parts of the ADHD testing so doctors can make an accurate evaluation of their patients.

-A patient may be exhibiting these signs of inattention if they are working with ADHD include:
+A patient may have these signs of inattention if they have ADHD:

 - Experiences difficulty in holding attention on any task or activity

-- Fails to give attention to fine details and makes careless mistakes in activities
+- Difficulty paying attention to fine details and makes careless mistakes

 - Does not follow instructions or fails to finish chores, schoolwork, or responsibilities at the workplace